Zurich Film Festival: ZFF Masters

 The ZFF Masters are moderated talks with well-known personalities (directors, screenwriters, producers and actors) from the international film industry.
 The audience gains an insight into their creative work and their attitude as filmmakers.
 The ZFF Masters are open to the public and are aimed at the film industry as well as the entire festival audience.
 Many interviews can be viewed afterwards on the ZFF Channel on YouTube.

-Speakers until the 18th ZFF (2022) included:
+Speakers until the 19th ZFF (2023) included:

 International Film Music Competition

-The International Film Music Competition, first held in 2012, is an integral part of the Zurich Film Festival and is organised by the Tonhalle Orchestra Zurich in collaboration with the Forum Filmmusik.
+The International Film Music Competition, first held in 2012, is an integral part of the Zurich Film Festival and is organised by the Tonhalle-Orchester Zürich in collaboration with the Forum Filmmusik.
 The competition is aimed at composers worldwide.
 The task is to compose music for a short film.
 The three best submissions will be premiered at a film music concert at the Zurich Film Festival.
 An international jury of experts awards the Golden Eye, worth CHF 10,000, for the best international film music.